-- Government Paperwork: Many of the Bhutanese need help completing forms and working through the process to secure their green cards (permanent resident status).
+- Government Paperwork: Many in the Nepali-Speaking community need help completing forms and working through the process to secure their green cards (permanent resident status).
 For more information contact Tim Friesen.

-- Our Bhutanese community uses our food pantry every week.
+- Our Nepali-Speaking community uses our food pantry one or two times a month.
 Supplies are needed and can be donated to the Food Pantry:

 - We are always in need of toilet paper, size 3 & 4 diapers and feminine hygiene products.